INDIVIDUAL ART THERAPY SESSION

 HOW MANY ART THERAPY SESSIONS ARE RECOMMENDED?

 It is possible to benefit from just one session, depending on your goals and your situation.
 During the session, you will also learn about activities you can continue at home on your own.
-However, the ideal scenario would be to come for at least three art therapy sessions, that way there is a chance to build on the work done previously in the initial sessions and to connect deeply with your inner wisdom.
-For some people the ideal model is six sessions, for others it is to continue with art therapy sessions over many months.
+However, the ideal scenario would be to come for at least four art therapy sessions, that way there is a chance to build on the work done previously in the initial sessions.
+For some people the ideal model is six to ten sessions, for others it is to continue with art therapy sessions over many months.
 Whatever is best for you can be done.

 WHAT IS MY THERAPEUTIC APPROACH?